SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 That's it!
 The app should build and run without additional configuration.

-Feature not included in the demo video due to time restriction - When username and password is entered five times wrong, this again triggers really slow.
-Trust score, which again stops you from using all the features of the app.
+Feature not included in the demo video due to time restriction - When username and password is entered five times wrong, this again triggers really low Trust score, which again stops you from using all the features of the app.

 Generative AI Acknowledgment: Portions of the code in this project were generated with assistance from ChatGPT, Perplexity Pro, and Claude
 * Estimated percentage of code influenced by Generative AI: 17.3%